swjpilot/hass-addons/amazon-s3-backup/DOCS.md

 Under the hood it uses the aws cli version 1, specifically the `aws s3 sync` command.

 ## Thanks
-This addon is highly inspired by https://github.com/gdrapp/hass-addons and https://github.com/rrostt/hassio-backup-s3
+This addon is originally highly inspired by https://github.com/gdrapp/hass-addons and https://github.com/rrostt/hassio-backup-s3
+This version of the addon is forked from https://github.com/thomasfr/hass-addons and https://github.com/thomasfr/amazon-s3-backup